 I am a psychotherapist and counsellor with a post graduate diploma and Masters in Psychosynthesis Psychology, working in private practice, I also have trained in Compassion Focused Therapy.
-For 6 years I have volunteered with Cruse Bereavement Care supporting clients with their grief and bereavement, and more recently in the role of a supervisor.
+For 7 years I have volunteered with Cruse Bereavement Care supporting clients with their grief and bereavement, and more recently in the role of a supervisor.
 I have also worked as a support worker with people who have acute mental illness.

 In my private practice I work with clients to guide them on a journey of self discovery and self realisation, so that with awareness and understanding they can see their patterns and behaviours more clearly and make better choices for a more fulfilling life.